My comments entered as "Sharp:".

 Based upon experience, most, if not all law schools, wrongly confirm the Baldus database.

-These two articles, below, give a good explanation of some core problem with David Baldus, in the McCleskey case and another of his reviews.
+These articles, just below (1-4), give a good explanation of some core problem with David Baldus, in the McCleskey case and another of his reviews.

 By John Allen Paulos, Los Angeles Times, July 12, 1998